Episodes

 HAT This Week

-All that—plus Brian Basting with Advance Trading reviews Friday’s grain markets.
+We’ll feature those stories—plus, Brian Basting with Advance Trading joins us to review the USDA’s monthly WASDE Report for January and discuss the impact it had on Friday’s grain markets.
 It's all part of the Hoosier Ag This Week Podcast!

 1

 On the HAT Podcast Eric Pfeiffer and C.J.
-Miller have the news including a Ball State take on what Trump tariffs might do to the economy and some very positive on-farm trial results to report.
-HAT Chief Meteorologist Ryan Martin has a couple of dry days on tap today and tomorrow, and Monday ag markets were mostly lower but steady for corn and wheat.
-Andy Eubank has the closing numbers and analysis from John Zanker.
+Miller have the news including an Indiana senate bill that would impact the state's ag department and the Lt.
+Governor's oversight of that agency.
+HAT Chief Meteorologist Ryan Martin has snow in the Indiana farm forecast for today, then clearing skies Saturday, and the grain and oilseed markets were mixed in choppy Thursday trade before the USDA reports today at noon Eastern time.
+Andy Eubank has the closing numbers and market analysis from Mike Silver.
 It's all part of the #HATPodcast, made possible by First Farmers Bank & Trust - experience banking built on heart, grit, and agriculture.
 Visit FFBT.com to learn more or stop by your local branch to talk about your ag operation today.

 All articles loaded